troytolhurst/web_server_databases/00_introduction/01_introduction.md

 If the page isn't directly practical, you will see at the bottom a list of Investigations.
 These are research exercises for you to undertake.
-They have :hot_pepper:s next to them from 1-5 to indicate how challenging we think they are.
+They have ratings from :hot_pepper: to :hot_pepper::hot_pepper::hot_pepper::hot_pepper::hot_pepper: to indicate how challenging we think they are.

 To help you deepen your learning, we'd recommend you pick a few of these investigations according to what you find interesting and challenging.
 Most